In the US: Sundays, HBO

 It’s about that point that things start to get a little bit more interesting.
 Not hugely, but at least the show suddenly has something approaching a point.

 Because this is when Zovatto starts to hallucinate flames that spell ‘1111’.
 To be fair, the show had been dotting hints earlier in the episode, but suddenly there’s a reason for us to care what time it is during Zovatto’s first scene.
-Things evolve a little more after that, with Zovatto going to a therapist (Peter Macdissi), only for it to turn out that (spoiler alert) he dreamed about Macdissi’s mother the night before and she spoke to him in Farsi, saying “It’s coming”.
+Things evolve a little more after that, with Zovatto going to a therapist (Peter Macdissi), only for it to turn out that (spoiler alert) (spoiler alert) he dreamed about Macdissi’s mother the night before and she spoke to him in Farsi, saying “It’s coming”.
 11/11 is also Macdissi’s birthday.

 Finally, some excitement… you might think.
 Is Zovatto the Second Coming?
 The John the Baptist for a Second Coming?
 Or just schizophrenic?